learn-co-curriculum/java-mod-1-user-interaction/README.md

 ## Taking User Input in Java

-Java comes with utility classes that implement common functionality.
-Even a class that handles taking in user input!
+Java comes with utility classes that implement common functionality, like we saw with the `Random` class.
+Another utility is a class that handles taking in user input!

 The class that has the functionality we are interested in is the `Scanner` class.
 The **Scanner class** is in the package `java.util` and contains the necessary methods for us to use in order to get the accurate input from the user.
-To use the `Scanner` class, we must import it using the `import` statement like we saw in the Packages lesson:
+To use the `Scanner` class, we must import it using the `import` statement like we saw in the Random Class lesson:

 ```java
 import java.util.Scanner;
 ```

-Notice we didn't have to import the Math class in the previous lesson.
-This is because the Math class is available in the `java.lang` package.
-If we remember from the Packages lesson, we do not need to import the `java.lang` package since it is in the default package.

 Once we've imported the `Scanner` class, we can use it anywhere in our class by declaring a variable of that type: